Many-species ecological fluctuations as a jump process from the brink of extinction: Phenomenology

 A common way to define the number of present species (the ``species richness'') is by those whose abundance lies above some value.
 We consider two definitions based on this idea, and an additional criterion based on the invasion growth rate.
-The three proposed definitions of species richness are as follows: \begin{enumerate} \item $S_{\text{top}}^{*}$ is the number of species belonging to the right peak in Fig. \ref{fig:richness-SAD-1}(D).
+The three proposed definitions of species richness are as follows: \begin{enumerate} \item $S_{\text{top}}^{*}$ is the number of species belonging to the right peak in Fig. \ref{fig:richness-SAD-1}(F).
 Their abundance $N_{i}$ remains finite even for small $\lambda$.
 These are the top or abundant species. \item $S_{\text{inter}}^{*}$ includes the number of ``intermediate'' species.
-It is all species except those belonging to the left peak in Fig. \ref{fig:richness-SAD-1}(D).
-They satisfy $\lambda\ll N_{i}$. \item A third definition, $S_{\text{growth}}^{*}$, can be obtained through invasion experiments.
+It is all species except those belonging to the left peak in Fig. \ref{fig:richness-SAD-1}(F).
+They satisfy $N_{i}\gg\lambda$. \item A third definition, $S_{\text{growth}}^{*}$, can be obtained through invasion experiments.
 If the population size of species $i$ is set to a value that is small but well-above the migration floor, $\lambda\ll N_{i}^{\mathrm{new}}\ll1$, and keeping all other $N_{j}$ unchanged, species $i$ will grow with $\left[\dot{N}_{i}/N_{i}\right]_{\text{invasion}}=g_{i}>0$. $g_{i}$ is called the ``invasion growth rate'' (see, e.g. \citep{marrow_coevolution_1992,hofbauer_Permanence_2022}).
-For the dynamics Eq. (\ref{eq:multibody}), $g_{i}=1-\sum_{j(\neq i)}\alpha_{ij}N_{j}$.
+For the dynamics Eq. (\ref{eq:multibody}), $g_{i}=1-\sum_{j(\neq i)}\alpha_{ij}N_{j}$. $S_{\text{growth}}^{*}$ counts the number of species with positive growth rate. \end{enumerate} At the fixed point phase, all three definitions coincide, $S_{\text{top}}^{*}=S_{\text{inter}}^{*}=S_{\text{growth}}^{*}=S^{*}$, when $\lambda$ is small.
+In the fluctuating phase, given the presence of species in the range $\lambda\ll N\ll1$, one might worry that species richness $S_{\text{top}}^{*}$ is not well-defined, in that it relies on an arbitrary cutoff on the abundances to decide which species are ``present'' or ``absent'', with a similar concern for $S_{\text{inter}}^{*}$.
+In the limit $\lambda\to0^{+}$, we show below that the peaks in see Fig. \ref{fig:richness-SAD-1}(F) become narrow compared to $\left|\ln\lambda\right|$, and therefore the definitions for $S_{\text{top}}^{*},S_{\text{inter}}^{*}$ become sharp.
+Focusing on $S_{\text{top}}^{*}$, we argue in Sec. \ref{sec:robustness} that for $\lambda$ small but reasonable for ecological applications, these quantities can be measured in practice, and are not far from their asymptotic values.